MatSim91/Lamp-Stack-Server/README.md

 To update docker: `sudo apt-get install --only-upgrade docker`

 Installing docker compose: `apt install docker-compose`

+# Stackstorm installation

+1. Made sure I had the update version of Docker engine and docker-compose.
+2. Cloned the st2-docker repo with `git clone https://github.com/stackstorm/st2-docker`
+3. cd into the newly cloned dir and ran `docker-compose up -d`
+4. Run `sudo docker ps` to show all the containers up and running.

 # Configuring CI/CD with Jenkins and Github